 Atrium Peak Summit After Dark

-It’s been a while since I went up a summit after dark, and it isn’t something I enjoy doing.
-The woodsy crest had taken longer to reach the bouldered top at night.
+It’s been a while since I’ve gone up a summit after dark, which isn’t something I enjoy doing.
+The woodsy crest took longer to reach the bouldered top at night.
 Too bad I couldn’t see the lake or the ridge across the water.

-Back on the trail, I went down to the junction 400′ below.
+Back on the trail, I hiked to the fork 400′ below.
 Then I hiked out to Big Heart Lake’s outlet, now under raging water.
-So I hopped through the log jam to reach the other side and continued.
+I hopped through the log jam to the other side and continued.
 By now, my eyes were heavy with sleep.

 See more trip photos here.